 Remember even a slight decrement in the abandoned carts can add up a huge amount in your total revenue.

 That’s it.
-If you liked these 10 Checkout Page Optimization practices, do let me know in the comments below.
+If you liked these 11 Checkout Page Optimization best practices.
 Feel free to add any point which you feel can help in providing a seamless checkout experience.